Chickpea Couscous Salad

 • Remove from heat and let stand, covered, for 5 minutes.
 Fluff with a fork and transfer to a large salad bowl to cool down.

-• Prepare the salad ingredients and dressing.
+• Prepare the salad ingredients and the dressing.
 Add them to the cooled couscous.
 Toss gently to combine.

 • Enjoy at room temperature, or cover and refrigerate until cool, about 1 hour.